JiajiaGuo/JiajiaGuo.github.io/_pages/about.md

 # **News**

+Our two papers: “Secure and Efficient Data Sharing for Indoor Positioning with Federated Learning in Mobile Blockchain Networks” and “Vision-aided Multi-user Beam Tracking for mmWave Massive MIMO System: Prototyping and Experimental Results”, have been accepted by **IEEE VTC2024-spring**.
+(2024-03-05)

-Our paper [Lightweight Neural Network with Knowledge Distillation for CSI Feedback](https://arxiv.org/abs/2210.17113) has been accepted by **IEEE Transactions on Communications**.
+Our paper [“Lightweight Neural Network with Knowledge Distillation for CSI Feedback”](https://arxiv.org/abs/2210.17113) has been accepted by **IEEE Transactions on Communications**.
 Hearty congratulations to Yiming Cui on the publication of his 4th journal paper!
 It's a commendable milestone.
-(2024-2-23)
+(2024-02-23)